msplr/msplr/README.md

 ### Hello World 👋

-I'm a software engineer from Switzerland who likes robots and embedded systems.
-I'm interested in [non-linear optimization](https://github.com/nuft/nls) and its applications in robotics such as MPC and SLAM.
+As a robotics software engineer I'm interested in real-time embedded systems, [non-linear optimization](https://github.com/msplr/nls) and its applications in robotics.
-As part of the Systems & Behaviour team at [ANYbotics](https://www.anybotics.com/), I'm developing software to build a robotic workforce for industrial inspection.
+I'm currently working at [ANYbotics](https://www.anybotics.com/), where we're building a robotic workforce for industrial inspection.

 My main programming language is C++.